 These points are well taken, and the evidence certainly does suggest that the rhetoric used at the time is to be understood in largely tactical terms.
-Genscher, for example, later noted that one of the purposes of his Tutzing speech was to help the Soviet leadership "clear the hurdles" that might otherwise prevent it from agreeing to NATO membership for the soon-to-be-reunified German state.97 As he explained to other Western leaders at the time, one of the main reasons why he was placing such emphasis on the CSCE was to help the Soviets "save face" and thus make it easier for them to accept German reunification on Western terms.98 Tactical considerations also played a major role in U.S. calculations.
-As Shifrinson points out, according to one high-level American official at the time, U.S. policy "was designed to 'give an impression of movement' on European security and to offer Gorbachev 'some things to make him more comfortable with the process' of German reunification."
-He quotes Bush telling Kohl in late February, "We are going to win the game, but we must be clever while we are doing it."99 And some U.S. officials came away with the impression that Bush had indeed been clever in the way he had played his hand.
-Robert Gates, the deputy national security adviser during the
+Genscher, for example, later noted that one of the purposes of his Tutzing speech was to help the Soviet leadership "clear the hurdles" that might otherwise prevent it from agreeing to NATO membership for the soon-to-be-reunified German state.
+104 As he explained to other Western leaders at the time, one of the main reasons why he was placing such emphasis on the CSCE was to help the Soviets "save face" and thus make it easier for them to accept German reunification on western terms.
+105 Tactical considerations also played a major role in U.S.

-^{95.} This comment is quoted in most of the books and articles dealing with the question.
-The original source is available online on the Bush Library website: Bush-Kohl meeting, February 24, 1990, BPL:Memcons/Telcons, https://bush41library.tamu.edu/files/memcons-telcons/1990-02-24-Kohl.pdf; the quotation is on p.
+102 This comment is quoted in most of the books and articles dealing with the question.
+The original source, the first February 24, 1990, Bush-Kohl meeting, is available online on the Bush Library website (link); the quotation is on p.
 9.